fengalin/fengalin-github.io/evaluating_throttling_implementations/README.md

   - Perform similar tests on `gst-plugin-threadshare` with additional `{ts-}Queue`s in the pipeline so that the evaluation doesn't rely mostly on I/O.
-  - Check the benefit of using `lto` (link time optimization) when building tools.

 [`gst-plugin-threadshare`]: https://gitlab.freedesktop.org/gstreamer/gst-plugins-rs/tree/master/gst-plugin-threadshare
 [`gstreamer-rs`]: https://gitlab.freedesktop.org/gstreamer/gstreamer-rs